OpenLLM-France/Lit-Claire/hf_files/Claire-Mistral-7B-0.1/README.md

 - pretrained
 inference:
     parameters:
-        temperature: 0.7
+        temperature: 1.0
         max_new_tokens: 200
         top_k: 10
 ---

-# Claire-Mistral-7B
+# Claire-Mistral-7B-0.1

-**Claire-Mistral-7B is a 7B parameters causal decoder-only model built by [OpenLLM-France](https://github.com/OpenLLM-France) adapted from [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) on French conversational open data.
-Given that some of the corpora used are available under CC-BY-NC-SA or CC-BY-SA licenses, it is made available under CC-BY-NC-SA license.**
+**Claire-Mistral-7B-0.1 is a 7B parameters causal decoder-only model built by [OpenLLM-France](https://github.com/OpenLLM-France)**
+**adapted from [Mistral-7B](https://huggingface.co/mistralai/Mistral-7B-v0.1) on French conversational open data.**
+**Given that some of the corpora used are available under CC-BY-NC-SA or CC-BY-SA licenses, it is made available under CC-BY-NC-SA license.**

 ## How to use